Romina7394/Synthetic-Laser-Database/README.md

 A Streamlit application for searching, filtering, and visualizing synthetic laser experiment data.

+## Project Background

+This application was originally developed as part of my work as a student research assistant (HiWi) at a university.

+For this public GitHub repository, the original database connection, credentials, institutional resources, and real experimental data were removed and replaced with a fully synthetic dataset.

+No confidential university or laboratory data is included in this repository.

 ## About the Dataset

 The included dataset is completely synthetic and was created only for software development, database testing, filtering, and visualization.